ASD-Blueprint/desktop.gov.au/index.md

 ## Protected Utility Program

 Welcome to the website for the Protected Utility Program.
-The Protected Utility Program is a taskforce within the Digital Transformation Agency (DTA).

-The purpose of the Program is to standardise how Government agencies operate their desktops, which, in turn, standardises how government agencies communicate and collaborate and ensures a secure environment up to the Protected classification.
+The Program standardises how Government agencies operate their desktops, improves collaboration within and across agencies, and helps achieve a cyber security uplift across government.

-We do this by helping agencies transition to the cloud and adopt the Protected Utility Blueprint, which was released by the Program in March 2020.
+The Program helps agencies transition to cloud-based capability and adopt the Blueprint.

 This website helps you understand why your agency should adopt the Blueprint, how you can implement the Blueprint and how we can help you.